 The Pay Gap Is Even Worse for Black Women, and That’s Everyone’s Problem

-Black women were paid 63 percent of what non-Hispanic white men were paid in 2014.
+Black women were paid 63 percent of what non-Hispanic white men were paid in 2015.
 That means it takes the typical black woman nearly eight extra months to be paid what the average white man took home back on December 31.
-That’s even worse than the national pay gap for all women, 79 percent, as reported in AAUW’s The Simple Truth about the Gender Pay Gap.
+That’s even worse than the national earnings ratio for all women, 80 percent, as reported in AAUW’s The Simple Truth about the Gender Pay Gap.
 Think about how that adds up in the course of a career, and we’re talking about losing a daunting chunk of change over a lifetime.

 Why is this happening?
 Looking at industry helps us understand some of the gap — but not all of it.
 Black women are more likely than women nationally to work in the lowest-paying occupations (like service, health care support, and education) and less likely to work in the higher-paying engineering and tech fields or managerial positions.